uw-it-edm/docfinity-rest-api-reference/docs/create-and-update.md

 ## Update Metadata of a Document

 End-point to update the metadata values of a given document with the given updated values.
 Metadata not provided in the call will retain its existing values.

 `POST https://{host}/documents/v1/update`

+> *Note*: Reindexing to a different category / document type is not currently supported.

 Sample Request:

-> *Dev Preview*: Note that the category and documentType are required in beta.
-Release version will allow to omit the document type and category.

 ```bash
 curl --location --request POST 'https://{host}/documents/v1/update' \